-The tentatively selected plan is to elevate the first floor of 341 structures located in the southern Rhode Island coastal towns of Westerly, Charlestown, Narragansett and South Kingstown.
-This non-structural alternative generates a benefit-to-cost ratio of 3.05 and maximizes NED benefits.
+The tentatively selected plan became the non-structural alternative to elevate the first floor of 341 structures located in the southern Rhode Island coastal towns of Westerly, Charlestown, Narragansett and South Kingstown.
+This non-structural alternative generated a benefit-to-cost ratio of 3.05 and maximized NED benefits at the FY17 Federal Discount Rate of 3.125 percent.